browserengineering/book/book/embeds.md

 ```

-The `IframeLayout` layout code is also similar, inheriting from
+The `IframeLayout` layout code is similar, inheriting from
 `EmbedLayout`, but without the aspect ratio code:

 ``` {.python}